3.21 Provisions and contingencies

 b) Working capital loan facilities:

 Working capital demand loan from banks repayable within 30 days from disbursement and is secured by hypothecation of all current assets including stocks and book debts including advance to suppliers present and future, and further secured by second pari-passu charge on all the movable fixed assets excluding vehicles (both present and future) of the Company situated at Sanathnagar plant and Bhongir plant including speciality division.
+The interest rate for the working capital demand loan is 1 Month MCLR.

-c) The Company has been sanctioned a working capital limit in excess of C 5 crore, in aggregate, at points of time during the year, from bank on the basis of security of current assets.
+c) The company has been sanctioned a working capital limit in excess of H 5 crore, in aggregate, at points of time during the year, from bank on the basis of security of current assets.
 The Company has filed quarterly returns or statements with the banks in lieu of the sanctioned working capital facilities, which are in agreement with the books of account other than those as set out below.

-Note 46 - Financial instruments and risk review
+Note 45 - Financial instruments and risk review

 Capital management

 The Company manages its capital to be able to continue as a going concern while maximising the returns to shareholders through optimisation of the debt and equity balance.
-The capital structure consists of debt which includes the borrowings as disclosed in note 22 and 28 net of cash and cash equivalents as disclosed in note 15 and equity attributable to equity holders of the Company, comprising issued share capital, reserves and retained earnings as disclosed in the Statement of changes in equity.
+The capital structure consists of debt which includes the borrowings as disclosed in note 22 and 28 and net cash and cash equivalents as disclosed in note 15 and equity attributable to equityholders of the Company, comprising issued share capital, reserves and retained earnings as disclosed in the Statement of changes in equity.
 For the purpose of calculating gearing ratio, debt is defined as non current and current borrowings (excluding derivatives).
 Equity includes all capital and reserves of the Company attributable to equity holders of the Company.
 The Company is not subject to externally imposed capital requirements.
 The Board reviews the capital structure and cost of capital on an annual basis but has not set specific targets for gearing ratios.
 The risks associated with each class of capital are also considered as part of the risk reviews presented to the Audit Committee and the Board of Directors.

 Financial risk management objective